Hair Straightening Chemicals Linked to Uterine Cancer.

 The NIEHS, a division of the National Institutes of Health (NIH), conducted an 11 year-long study, called the Sister Study, to identify risk factors for breast cancer and other health conditions.

 Over the course of the study, it was found that women who use chemical hair straightening products were developing uterine cancer at twice the rate that those who did not use hair straightening products.
+According to the study, around 60% of those who used hair straightening products in the previous year self identified as black women.

 Hair products have been pondered as increasing the risk for certain cancers in women for some time now.
+This study from the NIH has shown that frequent users of hair straightening products suffer from higher rates of incident uterine cancer.

 Other studies from the NIEHS Environment and Cancer Epidemiology group found that permanent hair dye and straightening or relaxer products may increase the risk for breast and ovarian cancer.